 - He begins with an arthroscopic inspection of the knee joint to find the area of cartilage damage that is suitable for a cartilage transfer.
 The arthroscope (small surgical camera) is then removed from the knee and an open incision is made.

-- Step two – The area of damaged cartilage is prepared by using a coring tool to make perfectly round holes in the bone where there is damaged.
+- Step two – The area of damaged cartilage is prepared by using a coring tool to make perfectly round holes in the bone where there is damage.
 The small hole or holes are sized to fit the plug.

 - Step three – Dr. Mazzara will harvest the plug of normal bone and cartilage from either the patient, or from the donor source.